 I don’t always adhere to the color wheel with complete devotion.
 But my favorite color photos tend to follow the rules.
-Color organization systems have been around for hundreds of years, but Newton’s and Goethe’s color wheels are two the the most well-known.
+Color organization systems have been around for hundreds of years.
+But Newton’s and Goethe’s color wheels are two of the most well-known.

-Complementary Colors Photography
+Complementary Colors in Photography

 Analogous Color in Photography

 An analogous color scheme displays three colors that are side by side on the color wheel.
-This is an ideal arrangement to use in landscape and nature photography to reveal subtle differences in tones and hue.
+This is an ideal arrangement in landscape and nature photography to reveal subtle differences in tones and hue.

 Without the strong contrast of the complementary scheme, analogous colors are often calming to look at.
 Analogous colors feel like they belong together.
 They blend and create a sense of natural harmony.

 Triadic Color in Photography